gogins/csound-cxx-opcodes/README.md

-The entry point function may call any Csound API functions that are members of the `CSOUND` struct, define classes and structs, call any public symbol in any loaded link library, or indeed do anything at all that can be done with C or C++ code.
+The entry point function may call any Csound API functions that are members of the `CSOUND` struct, define classes and structs, call any public symbol in any loaded dynamic link library, or indeed do anything at all that can be done with C or C++ code.

 For example, the module may use an external shared library to assist with algorithmic composition, then translate the generated score to a Csound score,